Obscura (band): Omnivium (2011–2013)

 Obscura released Omnivium on 29 March 2011.
 The record was written over a period of two years, with members writing songs and sending them to each other over the internet.
 On a lyrical basis the album dealt with religion and the evolution of humankind, with Kummerer taking significant influence from Friedrich Schelling's "On Nature's Connection to the Spirit World" The album earned positive feedback around the world and entered US and German charts, selling 2,000 within the first week of release in the US.
 It debuted at number 11 on the USA's Top Heatseekers chart, and at number 14 on Germany's Media Control Newcomer chart.

 The artwork for the album follows a specific color scheme as part of a four-album concept sequence.
 Orion Landau, who also published the artwork for the last two albums, was responsible for developing Kummerer's ideas for the cover art.

 Thesseling left the band due to scheduling conflicts between Obscura and Pestilence.
 Later, Thesseling cited economic reasons as being the motive for rejoining Pestilence.

 Thesseling was replaced with Linus Klausenitzer of the progressive death metal band Noneuclid, the band making the announcement in September 2011.
 Obscura started the 164 concert-long Omnivium Worldtour in their home town of Landshut, Germany, followed by a full European tour alongside Hate Eternal, Beneath the Massacre and Defiled.
 They also played a five-week tour supporting Children of Bodom and Devin Townsend within North America.
 On 10 August the band announced their first southeast Asian headlining tour, performing in Thailand, Indonesia, Singapore, and the United Arab Emirates.
 In November and December the same year a North American headlining tour followed, supported by Abysmal Dawn and Last Chance to Reason.
 In March–April 2012 the band headlined a European run with support by Spawn of Possession, Gorod and Exivious.
 To promote Omnivium, the band played a first headlining tour in Japan alongside Beneath the Massacre and Defiled in June 2012.
-In 2013 Obscura embarked on a European Tour alongside Death, with most of the shows sold out.
+In 2013 Obscura embarked on a European Tour alongside Death, with most of the shows sold out and Kummerer performing Death songs every evening.

-In late 2011 Obscura started an online crowdfunding scheme to pay for the release of a combination of their first demo, demos from the Cosmogenesis sessions and three cover songs from the bands Death, Atheist and Cynic.
+In late 2011 Obscura started an online crowdfunding scheme to pay for the release of a combination of their first demo, demos from the Cosmogenesis pre-production sessions and three cover songs from the bands Death, Atheist and Cynic.
 Within 60 days the band generated $14,600 in fan donations, almost five times their financial target.

 In celebration of their tenth year as a band, the band played a special anniversary show on 15 December 2012, in Landshut, Germany, with support from Dark Fortress and Hokum.
 The show featured a reunion of the early members who recorded the first demo, Illegimitation.
 This show also marked the end of the Omnivium Worldtour.
 In March 2013, Obscura embarked on a European Tour supported by Aeon, Deadborn and Over Your Threshold.